News

 “I see people stuck in that frenetic fight or flight,” he said.

 The problem is that many people approach wellness as a form of self-punishment—an anxious, persistent doing that keeps the nervous system in a state of high alert.
-That’s not healing; the pursuit for wellness itself becomes another stressor.
+That’s not healing; the pursuit of wellness itself becomes another stressor.

-Therefore, Cole observes his patient’s labwork and looks for “check engine lights”—high inflammation, hormonal imbalance, gut dysbiosis.
-He then links those biomarkers to the patient’s history.
-“Is it an environmental toxin?
-A virus?” he asks.
-“It could be.
-But we can’t ignore someone’s relationships, their work environment, and their past.”
+Therefore, Cole observes his patients’ lab work and looks for “check engine lights”: high inflammation, hormonal imbalance, gut dysbiosis.
+He then links those biomarkers to each patient’s history.

 The missing piece might not be another supplement or biohack.
 It might be the shame humming quietly in the background.